atsaloli/cf3-tutorial/source/250-032-Reports-0070-outputs6.md

   Promises observed to be kept 97.30%, Promises repaired 2.70%, Promises not repaired 0.00%
 ```

-There are two timestamps at the start of each line: start and end times of the `cf-agent` run.
+There are two comma-delimited timestamps at the start of each line: start and end times of the `cf-agent` run.

 The timestamps are in UNIX epoch format.